 The quad fin setup creates speed on those smaller days.
 With the manoeuvrability of a twin fin and the line holding capabilities of a thruster, the quad setup quickly rose to fame.

-If you like speed and power turns this is the setup you’re after.
-To check out some awesome quad fins click HERE.
+If you’re after speed and power turns this is the setup you’re after.
+To check out some awesome quad fins from our store click HERE.